Svenito/brew-tools/docs/install.rst

     $> poetry shell
     $> poetry install

-Alternatively you can use the tried and tested virtualenv and local install method too.
+Alternatively you can use the virtualenv and local install method too.